 "I was so upset with how people were being treated, and having people in my life that have dealt with that for years, telling me stories that they've never told me before," Gomez said in a recent interview with Allure, during which she also noted that she had two memorable, personal experiences with discrimination in her early childhood, while with her father.
 "That's why what I did with my social media was extremely important -- having all of these different voices share their experiences.
 I didn't want to be someone that was going to just post something [or make a] donation."

 Gomez's advocacy for Black and brown communities has also intersected with her passion for mental health and work as an entrepreneur.
 In celebration of her 28th birthday in July, she announced that her beauty brand, Rare Beauty, will help connect underserved communities with access to mental health services.

 From the first Rare Beauty product sold onward, one percent of all sales, as well as funds raised from partners, will be dedicated to the Rare Impact Fund, as they hope to raise $100 million over the next 10 years to help address gaps in mental health services.

 "Since the brand's inception, we wanted to find a way to give back to our community and further support people who needed access to mental health services, which have had a profound impact on my life," Gomez said in a statement about the Rare Impact Fund.
 "Rare Beauty is focused on helping people feel more connected to one another and less alone in the world."

 Even amid her more lighthearted projects, like her HBO Max cooking show, Selena + Chef, Gomez is making a difference.
-Each episode of the series, recently renewed for season 2, sees Gomez teaming up with a celebrity chef like Roy Choi, Antonia Lofaso and Nancy Silverton, for a refreshingly real cooking lesson, while also spotlighting a food-related charity.
+Each episode of the series, renewed in August for season 2, sees Gomez teaming up with a celebrity chef like Roy Choi, Antonia Lofaso and Nancy Silverton, for a refreshingly real cooking lesson, while also spotlighting a food-related charity.
 Gomez donates $10,000 to each charity featured.